FUTURE LEADERS SERIES

 The Future Leaders Series is our flagship program designed to engage Australia's future leaders in the critical issues affecting Australia, the Indo-Pacific region and the international system and equip them with the knowledge, skills and networks to respond to these challenges and shape future policy decisions.

-The 2020 Future Leaders Series will be run online this year and will focus on the Australia-US bilateral relationship.
-Across five weeks, 25 participants will participate in four modules, a policy workshop and policy pitch competition.
+The 2020 Future Leaders Series was run online and focused on the Australia-US bilateral relationship.
+Across five weeks, 25 participants participated in four modules, a policy workshop and policy pitch competition.

-Our weekly seminars and workshops this year include:
+Our weekly seminars and workshops for 2020 included:

 Australia-US: Shared democratic principles & values